Agenda and minutes

 share Lisa Hughes' GWR Focus Group feedback with Forum

 The Forum felt that it was vital for the council to hold a register of children with special needs now in order to assist them in the future as they became young adults.
+Liz Kelsall pointed out that no one was taking ownership of this from the Council and taking this forward.
 It was agreed that in the first instance it would be beneficial to understand more of the current provisions made by RBWM and its partners in Achieving for Children and Optalis, and so it was agreed that efforts would be made to dedicate a significant portion of the next meeting to this issue and to invite key officers to attend to provide a full overview of existing provisions.

 Date Of The Next Meeting